Rob brings more than 30 years’ worth of environmental, climate, and energy expertise to advance clean energy solutions for Pennsylvania.

 Michael enjoys playing and watching soccer, fiddling with computers, listening to podcasts, biking on trails, and all things Star Wars.

-A native of Ontario, New York, Adam enjoys walking through Philadelphia, Yankees baseball, board games, and spending quality time with his fiancée and stepson.
+A native of Ontario, New York, Adam enjoys exploring the outdoors, Yankees baseball, board games, and spending quality time with his wife and stepson.

 Serving as the Lehigh Valley Field Coordinator, Maria is responsible for identifying, engaging, and mobilizing a strong base within the community to bring about change and awareness on environmental issues.
 In recruiting, training, and managing volunteers we will bring about a more energy efficient and sustainable Lehigh Valley.